Adopt a Samoyed: What to Know

 Northwest Samoyed Rescue places dogs in homes in Washington, Oregon, and northern Idaho.
 If you live outside our area, please visit https://www.samoyed.org/rescontacts/

 If you’re looking for a puppy or young dog, it’s unlikely we will be able to help you as young dogs are seldom in rescue.
+Many people set on a puppy will look to Samoyed breeders for their next dog (and we have some resources on finding the right Samoyed breeder).
 If you have room in your heart for a senior dog, or even a middle-aged dog, we really want to hear from you because those are the dogs who need homes.

 Based on our experience with the breed and the rescue / placement process, we give preference to potential adoption environments that match these criteria: